victoriadrake/open-mscs/docs/course-notes/intro-information-security.md

 Types of patents include:

-- Utility: for inventing or discovering any new and useful process, machine, articule of manufacturer, composition of matter, or new and useful improvement
+- **Utility**: for inventing or discovering any new and useful process, machine, articule of manufacturer, composition of matter, or new and useful improvement
-- Design: for inventing a new, original, and ornamental design for an article of manufacture
+- **Design**: for inventing a new, original, and ornamental design for an article of manufacture
-- Plan: for inventing or discovering and asexually reproducing a distinct and new plant variety
+- **Plan**: for inventing or discovering and asexually reproducing a distinct and new plant variety

 Software, databases, digital content, and algorithms are intellectual property.

-RSA was patented by RSA Security from 1983-2000.
+For example, RSA was patented by RSA Security from 1983-2000.

 The [Digital Millennium Copyright Act (DMCA)](https://www.copyright.gov/dmca/) seeks to protect intellectual property (IP) by defining circumventing anti-piracy functionality as a crime.